PaulaRuizB/rt_gait_edge/README.md

 Models employed for inferences must be storage in the host directory /[*pathtomodelrepository]*/model\_repository/

 In the model\_repository directory, a specific hierarchy must be used for each model.
-An example: model\_repository

-2Dbase/
+Following, an example of the hierarchy for the 2Dbase model is shown:

 model\_repository